shhhshank/Sheesh/README.md

 **Sheesh** is a dynamically-typed interpreted programming language designed for simplicity and ease of use.
 It supports basic data types such as numbers, strings, and lists, as well as control flow constructs like conditionals (`AGAR` statements), loops (`ISS` and `JABTAK` loops), and function definitions.

+## Usage
+Download the source and extract it, open the folder in terminal and run `python shell.py`
+- You can run the code directly on shell
+- Use `RUN(filename)` to run a external file having extension .sheesh.

 ## Data Types

 ### Number